Diary of H.M. the Shah of Persia During His Tour Through Europe in A.D. 1873: Book

 The diary is full of passionate and enthusiastic phrases that Naser al-Din Shah uses to express the various feelings that he had when discovering the novelty of European lands.
 He paid constant attention to the natural scenery, but also to the development of agriculture, commerce or industry and to European mechanical skills.
 He visited numerous museums, zoos and botanical collections, and he made extensive comments on them in his diary.
 He also visited many factories, public establishments, hospitals, and schools.
 He regularly went to the theatre and to the opera.
-Besides, the Shah notably attended the 1873 World's fair in Vienna, where Persia had a pavilion of which the Shah was very proud.
+Besides, the Shah notably attended Vienna World's Fair, where Persia had a pavilion of which the Shah was very proud.

 On his tour, Naser al-Din Shah met a great number of important officials, monarchs, aristocrats, dignitaries, princes, and notably Queen Victoria and Tsar Nicholas II.
 Along the diary, he emphasizes the cordiality by which the European monarchs have welcomed him.
 Private meetings, excursions, balls, and official receptions were indeed organized for him.
 The Shah thus carefully relates in his diary the numerous parties and sumptuous ceremonies to which he has been formally conveyed and which have been held in his honor.